CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Full-State Feedback

 Thus, $\theta_1$ = -128.85 and $\theta_2$ = -95.20.
-The matrix $\bm{A}$ has eigenvalues 0, -9.04, -128.85, and -95.20, while the pair ($\bm{A}, \bm{B}$) is stabilizable from the Popov–Belevitch–Hautus (PBH) test \cite{williams2007linear}.
-The set-point is also set by randomly choosing $\bm{x}_\text{1e}$ = 3.73 and imposing (\ref{eq:setPoint1})-(\ref{eq:setPoint4}); thus, $\bm{x}_\text{e} = [3.73, 0, 0, 2.25]^\top$.
+The matrix $\bm{A}$ has eigenvalues 0, -9.04, -128.85, and -95.20, and using the Popov–Belevitch–Hautus (PBH) test \cite{williams2007linear}, the pair ($\bm{A}, \bm{B}$) is stabilizable.
+The set-point is also set by arbitrarily choosing $\bm{x}_\text{1e}$ = 3.73 and imposing (\ref{eq:setPoint1})-(\ref{eq:setPoint4}); thus, $\bm{x}_\text{e} = [3.73, 0, 0, 2.25]^\top$.
 We set $\bm{R}_1$ = $\bm{I}_4$, and hence, the pair ($\bm{A}, \bm{R}_1$) is observable.
-The solution of the algebraic Riccati equation with $r_2$ = 1 (\ref{eq:ARE}) yields $\bm{P}$, which is then used to compute the feedback gain $\bm{K}$ = [-0.75, -0.76, -0.77, -0.69].
-With testing intial conditions $\bm{x}_0 = [1,2,3,4]^\top$, the closed-loop original state and control input are shown in Fig. \ref{fig:fullState-Rdm}.
-The state converges to the desired set-point $\bm{x}_\text{e}$ with the equilibrium input $v_\text{e} = 0$.
-Moreover, $\bm{x}(t) \geq \geq 0$, which is physically consistent since the states are masses.
+The solution to the algebraic Riccati equation (\ref{eq:ARE}) with $r_2$ = 1 yields a positive-definite $\bm{P}$, which is then used to compute the feedback gain $\bm{K}$ = [-0.75, -0.76, -0.77, -0.69].
+With testing intial conditions $\bm{x}_0 = [1,2,3,4]^\top$, the closed-loop original states and control input are shown in Fig. \ref{fig:fullState-Rdm}.
+The states converge to the desired set-point $\bm{x}_\text{e}$ with the equilibrium input $v_\text{e} = 0$.
+Moreover, $\bm{x}(t) \geq \geq 0, t \geq 0$, which is physically consistent since the states represent masses.